hrguarinv/FESRAS_NLP/README.md

 * Users need to install an integrated development environment (IDE), preferably, download Eclipse (go to https://www.eclipse.org/downloads/).

-* Download the public git repository (https://github.com/hrguarinv/FESRAS/tree/master/Framework_pss) in your local machine and then, import the repository downloaded as a "Existing Maven Project".
+* Download the public git repository (https://github.com/hrguarinv/FESRAS/tree/master/Framework_pss) in your local machine and then, import the repository downloaded as an "Existing Maven Project" in Eclipse.

 * Run the project opened in the IDE.
 The framework will show a JFrame (Java Frame).